AVSLab/basilisk/docs/source/Vizard/VizardReleaseNotes.rst

 .. warning::

     A known issue with the new shader is that if you are in the eclipse region of the planet and move radially outward you will see a white ring around the planet.
-This will be addressed in a future release.
+A glow about the planet is expected, but we are still working on the correct fading of this glow with distance.

 **Version 1.9.2**